rocketmark/CorridorKey/docs/testing_plan.md

 ## What to Add

-### 1. Fix the existing EXR pipeline test — it proves the wrong thing ✓ Done
+### 1. Fix the existing EXR pipeline test — it proves the wrong thing

 **Source claim:** `LLM_HANDOVER.md`, Critical Dataflow Properties, with an explicit Bug History note:
 > *"Do not apply a pure mathematical Gamma 2.2 curve; use the piecewise real sRGB transfer functions defined in `color_utils.py`."*